makersacademy/chitter-challenge/README2.md

 So that I can better appreciate the context of a peep I want to see the time at which it was made.

-Currently working on the first one, which allows people to sign up for Chitter.
+First user story complete as people can now sign up for Chitter.